CyberCRI/RedWire/README.md

   - This would be better done with associating resources (e.g. HTML elemnents) with owning actions
 - How to include this into a full app?
 - Need syntax sugar to only run "update" on changes?
+- Classify in/out status of parameters?
+- Type conversions - explicit, implicit, or forbidden?
+- Is there not the need to parameterize an action tree by other actions (template method pattern)?
+  - If no, good!

 Findings
 ========